Armenian Revolutionary Federation: Lebanon

 Ethnic Armenians are allocated six seats in Lebanon's 128-member National Assembly.
 The Lebanese branch of the ARF has usually controlled a majority of the Armenian vote and won most of the ethnic Armenian seats in the National Assembly.
 A major change occurred in the parliamentary election of 2000.
 With a rift between ARF and the Mustaqbal (Future) party of Rafik Hariri and the ARF was left with only one parliamentary seat, its worst result in many decades.
 The ARF called for a boycott of the 2005 Beirut elections.
 Relations soured further when on 5 August 2007 by-election in the Metn district, which includes the predominantly Armenian area of Bourj Hammoud, ARF decided to support Camille Khoury, the candidate backed by opposition leader Michel Aoun's Free Patriotic Movement against Phalangist leader Amine Gemayel and subsequently won the seat.
 In the 2009 Lebanese general elections, the ARF won 2 seats in parliament which it holds presently.
 In June 2011, a new Lebanese government was formed where ARF party members were appointed to two ministerial positions, including Ministry of Industry, as part of the March 8 alliance.

 The ARF Lebanon branch is headquartered in Bourj Hammoud in the Shaghzoian Centre, along with the ARF Lebanon Central Committee's Aztag Daily newspaper and "Voice Of Van" 24-hour radio station.

+Since February 2025, the ARF controls one portfolio in the Lebanese government of Prime Minister Nawaf Salam, the Sports Ministry, headed by Nora Bayrakdarian.